 The meetings and papers of the Panel will be in the same format as and subject to the same conditions as the LLEP Board meetings and papers.
-In accordance with the national guidance:

 - 1. Meeting agendas and papers will be circulated 5 clear working days before the meeting takes place; - 2.
 Minutes of Panel meetings to be circulated within 10 clear working days of the meeting taking place.
 This may be in draft if internal LLEP processes require clearance before the minutes are finalised. - 3.
 Any declaration of interest made at the meeting will be included in the minutes of the Panel meeting.
 A new declaration of interest will be updated on the relevant member's register of interest.